jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-betaflight.md

 #### Step X: Setup Your Betaflight Modes
 * [Betaflight Modes Explained and How to Setup](https://oscarliang.com/betaflight-modes/)

-#### Step X: Setup Turtle Mode (Flip Over After Crash)
+#### Step X: Setup Turtle Mode (Flip Over After Crash) - DONE
-Turtle mode allows a user to attempt to flip the quadcopter upright, if inverted, by reversing the direction of adjacent pairs of motors and producing thrust to un-invert the vehicle after a crash.
+Turtle mode (now called “Flip Over After Crash” in Betaflight) allows a user to attempt to flip the quadcopter upright, if inverted, by reversing the direction of adjacent pairs of motors and producing thrust to un-invert the vehicle after a crash.
 Once in this mode, moving the roll and/or pitch stick of the transmitter away from center